RaistlinD2x/nginx-rtmp-server/README.md

 The wizard will:
 1. ✅ Check system requirements (Docker, files)
-2. 🔧 Help you configure stream keys
+2. 🔧 Help you configure stream keys (optional - server works without them)
 3. 🐳 Build and start the container
 4. 🧪 Test the setup
 5. 📺 Show OBS configuration

+> 💡 **Note**: The server will start successfully even without stream keys configured.
+Unconfigured platforms are automatically disabled until you add your keys.

 ### Option 2: Manual Setup